As in-person events are on hold, be sure to check out virtual talks and webinars. All times are Pacific unless otherwise noted.

 SAVE THE DATE

-PSID Data User Training Workshop, June 14-18, 2021, VIRTUAL workshop hosted by ICPSR, University of Michigan.
+PSID Data User Training Workshop, June 13-17, 2022, VIRTUAL workshop hosted by ICPSR, University of Michigan.
 This virtual five-day workshop will orient participants to the content and structure of the Panel Study of Income Dynamics, its special topics modules, and the PSID Child Development Supplement and PSID Transition into Adulthood Supplement.
 The workshop pairs instructional sessions led by experienced PSID researchers and staff with guided lab sessions in which users construct their own analytic data files.
+New this year will be an orientation to the recently-released genomics data collected from children and primary caregivers in CDS-2014.
 The virtual workshop will be held 10am-4pm EDT each day.
 Activities will be divided between recorded lecture content and live (virtual classroom) discussion and labs, allowing ample time for breaks.
 Additional office hours will be available to allow participants to meet with instructors individually.
 Course management will be through Canvas and class meetings will be held on Zoom.
 The workshop is open to predoctoral students, postdoctoral fellows, college and university faculty, and professional researchers.
-Applications received by April 16 will be given priority for enrollment.
+Applications received by Monday, April 18 will be given priority for enrollment.
 There is a $100 workshop enrollment fee for admitted participants.
-Learn more about the workshop and apply to participate through the ICPSR Summer Program at https://cvent.me/ZbbOPa.
+Learn more about the workshop and apply to participate through the ICPSR Summer Program at https://cvent.me/DXvB9G.

 All jobs and postdoctoral fellowships are posted as we receive them on the Demography Department Jobs Listserv, http://lists.demog.berkeley.edu/mailman/listinfo/jobs.
 This list advertises positions of all sorts relevant for social and behavioral scientists with advanced degrees.